-- The process was undertaken in line with Department the International Relations Cooperation's and "Practical Guideline and Procedures for the Conclusion of International agreements. - From DOJ and CD on alignment with domestic law; and - From DIRCO on alignment with international law and South Africa's international obligations.
+- •The process was undertaken in line with the Department of International Relations and Cooperation's "Practical Guideline and Procedures for the Conclusion of International agreements. - From DOJ and CD on alignment with domestic law; and - From DIRCO on alignment with international law and South Africa's international obligations.